Drop Everything And See What The Dog Doin'

 5. Herding cats

 Dogs also serve as excellent emotional regulators for their owners.
-A clinical psychologist has noted that interacting with pets can help reduce cortisol levels— a hormone associated with stress— and enhance feelings of calmness.
 This aligns with findings from a study published in the journal Anthrozoös, which demonstrated that simply petting a dog can lower blood pressure and heart rate.
 For individuals struggling with anxiety or depression, incorporating a dog into their daily routine can be a simple yet effective strategy for managing symptoms and improving daily mood.

 Watching dogs engage in silly antics can also provide significant psychological benefits to their owners.
 Laughter has been shown to reduce stress and improve mood, contributing to overall well-being.